 Restaurants/snack bars means a commercial establishment where food and alcoholic beverages are prepared or served for on-premises consumption.
-Take out or meal delivery may occur, but on-site consumption must also be offered and able to occur.
+Takeout or meal delivery may occur, but on-site consumption must also be offered and able to occur.
 Restaurants must be licensed through the State of Florida and must derive at least 51% of gross revenue from sales of food and non-alcoholic beverages.
 Food shall be continuously ready to be prepared, served, and sold during all operational hours of the business.

-In addition, staff is requesting recommendations for the proposed changes to Chapter 62, Article VI, Zoning Regulations, Division 1, Section 62-1906, Alcoholic beverages for on-premises consumption, regarding granting staff the ability to Administratively Approve (AA) on-premises consumption of alcoholic beverages without the need for a Conditional Use Permit (CUP) in conjunction of a restaurant or snack bar.
+In addition, staff is seeking the Board's consideration of the proposed changes to Chapter 62, Article VI, Zoning Regulations, Division 1, Section 62-1906, Alcoholic Beverages for On-Premises Consumption, regarding granting staff the ability to Administratively Approve (AA) on-premises consumption of alcoholic beverages without the need for a Conditional Use Permit (CUP) in conjunction of a restaurant or snack bar.
 The AA requires a restaurant to satisfy the same criteria as previously required for the CUP.

-On August 12, 2020, the BCAC heard the request and unanimously recommended approval.
+On August 12, 2020, the Building and Construction Advisory Committee heard the request and unanimously recommended approval.